-Come into a kneeling position (blanket for knees), take one leg out in front in a low lunge position, walk it over to the side, angle the toes outward and come ont the outside edge of the foot if possible.
-Take hands on inside of the foot, using blocks for your hands to give you support if you hands don't quite reach the floor comfortably.
+Come into a kneeling position (blanket for knees), take one leg out in front in a low lunge position, walk it over to the side, angle the toes outward and come onto the outside edge of the foot if possible.
+Take hands on inside of the foot, using blocks for your hands to give you support if your hands don't quite reach the floor comfortably.
 You can lift back knee off the floor and draw it back further then release to the floor.
 Breathe into the hips and legs, allowing them to release and open.
 Stay here for 3-5 minutes.
 To come out, slowly ease back and take either Child's Pose or Downward dog for 5-8 breaths.
 Take the second side.

 Extended Child's Pose or Tadpole Pose